-We've broken down this walkthrough into 5 key stages for approaching TRAC:
+We've broken down this walkthrough into 5 key areas:

-Use the contents links on the right hand side of this article to navigate your way through.
-It will tell you everything you need to know to confidently navigate the platform and teach your self how to use Pulsar TRAC.
+Use the content links on the right hand side of this article to navigate your way to a section.
+This guide will tell you everything you need to know to confidently navigate TRAC and teach you how to get the most out of the platform, whether you're an advanced user or new to Pulsar.

 All Searches Landing Page